kilimanj4r0/text-detoxification/README.md

 python models/predict_model.py
 ```

-2. (Alternative) to train from scratch:
+2. (Alternative) To train the model from scratch:

 ```bash
 cd src